 If this is your first interaction with our historic institution, please allow us to welcome you to Tusculum College.
 Founded in 1794, Tusculum College is the oldest college in Tennessee, the twenty-eighth oldest college in the nation, and the oldest coeducational institution affiliated with the Presbyterian Church (USA).
 The residential campus is located on 140 acres in Greeneville, Tennessee, at the base of the Smoky Mountains.
+Tusculum College enrolls approximately 1,000 residential students, of which 750 live on campus, and 1,500 Graduate & Professional Studies students.
+Additionally, approximately 455 staff and faculty are employed by Tusculum College.

-Safety is a concern throughout our society today and this publication is designed to keep the entire TC Pioneer community -students, faculty, staff and guests informed of efforts to support the creation of a safe and enjoyable environment.
+Safety is a concern throughout our society today and this publication is designed to keep the entire TC Pioneer community -students, faculty, staff and guests - informed of efforts to support the creation of a safe and enjoyable environment.
 As members of the TC family, you will also learn how your active participation is essential in attaining these goals.

 The College provides for the safety and welfare of the community through proactive programming and cooperation with community law enforcement.
 Additionally, our residential campus is supported by the College's Campus Safety Department.
 This program is designed to maintain and enhance the college environment through service and education.
-Campus Safety enhances the environment through deterrence of negative external influences, educational efforts to support community safety initiatives, and assists in maintaining accountability for the College's standards of behavior.
+Campus Safety enhances the environment through the deterrence of negative external influences, educational efforts to support community safety initiatives, and assists in maintaining accountability for the College's standards of behavior.